memicemir/TSE/README.md

 After downloading "TSE.7z" and unzipping it on your PC, copy "TSE.exe" (from unzipped file) and replace "TSE.exe" in the "C:\DSSAT48\Tools\TSE" directory.

-After replacing the "TSE.exe" in the TSE directory, the file path should look like this: "C:\DSSAT48\Tools\TSE\TSE.exe"
+After replacing the "TSE.exe" in the TSE directory, the file path should look like this: "C:\DSSAT48\Tools\TSE\TSE.exe".
+Only one "TSE" directory should be in the path "C:\DSSAT48\Tools\TSE" (potential multiple TSE directories are created due to unzipping procedure).

 If the steps are implemented as instructed, then the new version will be executed from within the DSSAT shell "Accessories" section with TSE push button.